JBradford883/myFlix-client/README.md

 - Returns a list of ALL movies to the user (each listed item with an image, title, and description)
 - Sorting and filtering
 - Ability to select a movie for more details
+<a href="img/Main-View.png" target="_blank">View Sample of Main View</a>

 #### **Single Movie View**
 - Returns data (description, genre, director, image) about a single movie to the user